Harold Shipp: Career

 In 1967, the Shipps formed a joint venture with Mutual Life of Canada to produce four high-rise apartment buildings, the latter one winning the Canadian housing design award in 1974.

-In 1974 Shipped was named to the Board of Counsellors of Oxford College of Emory University.
+In 1974 Shipp was named to the Board of Counsellors of Oxford College of Emory University.

 In 1978, Shipp's company entered into high-rise commercial development with the commencement of an office park known as the Mississauga Executive Centre, which was to comprise four office towers.
 The Shipp Centre, a commercial office complex at the intersection of Islington Avenue and Bloor St., West in Etobicoke, was completed in 1981.
 Adjacent to the Shipp Centre is Kingsway on-the-Park, a 289 suite condominium residence in two towers of 24 and 25 stories, respectively.
 The buildings are connected to phase three of the Shipp Centre (now called Bloor Islington Place), which allows access to the Toronto subway system.

 Shipp acted as the Chairman of the Royal Visit to Mississauga for the official opening of City Hall in 1987.
 The arrival of the Duke and Duchess of York was a grand affair with members of Council and dignitaries assembled in the courtyard to greet them.
 This was the first major event to be held in the Great Hall.

 According to author Roger E. Riendeau, Shipp Corporation is one of the few businesses that can truly make the claim that they built Mississauga.
 Shipp and his family have lived in Mississauga since 1953 and the Shipp Corporation Limited is the longest continuing builder and developer in Mississauga having operated there since 1951.

 On April 28, 2005, the Trillium Health Centre announced a $6 million pledge from Harold Shipp.